Distributed algorithms for fractional coloring: Coloring the grid

-A given vertex $x$ of the grid can find the list $L_x$ of vertices of coordinates $x+\be$ for every $\be \in \{-1,1\}^d$ within $d$ rounds (with no possibility of distinguishing any pair $y,z$ of elements in that list when $y$ is the image of $z$ by an automorphism of the rooted ball of radius $d$ centered in $x$).
+A given vertex $x$ of the grid can find the list $L_x$ of vertices of coordinates $x+\be$ for every $\be \in \{-1,1\}^D$ within $D$ rounds (although $x$ is not aware of the absolute directions in the grid corresponding to each of these vertices).
 This can be done with the following procedure.
-Given a vertex $y\in V(G)$, we say that a vertex $z\in V(G)$ is a $1$-neighbour of $y$ if $N(z)$ contains $y$, and that it is a $i$-neighbour of $y$ if $N(z)$ contains at least two $(i-1)$-neighbours of $y$, for every $2\le i \le d$.
-Then $L_x$ is the list of vertices $y\in V(G)$ such that $x$ is a $d$-neighbour of $y$, and this list can be found within $d$ rounds.
-Given $x$ and $y=x+\be \in L_x$, finding $z=x+2\be$ can be done in $2d$ rounds, since $z$ is the vertex in $L_y$ furthest away from $x$ with respect to the $d_1$-distance in $G$.
+Given a vertex $y\in V(G)$, we say that a vertex $z\in V(G)$ is a $1$-neighbour of $y$ if $N(z)$ contains $y$, and for every $2\le i \le D$ we say that $z$ is an $i$-neighbour of $y$ if $N(z)$ contains at least two $(i-1)$-neighbours of $y$.
+Then $L_x$ is the list of vertices $y\in V(G)$ such that $x$ is a $D$-neighbour of $y$, and this list can be found within $D$ rounds.
+Given $x$ and $y=x+\be \in L_x$, finding $z=x+2\be$ can be done in $2D$ rounds, since $z$ is the vertex in $L_y$ furthest away from $x$ with respect to the $d_1$-distance in $G$ (and more generally $x+i\be$ can be found in $iD$ rounds).